 Stamp duty land tax is a tax you have to pay in England, Wales or Northern Ireland for a property, or piece of land, over the price of £125,000.
-It is applicable to all properties, both freehold and leasehold, whether you’re paying outright for your home or if you’re taking out a mortgage.
+It applies to all properties, both freehold and leasehold, whether you’re paying outright for your home or if you’re taking out a mortgage.
 Use our stamp duty calculator below to give you an idea of what you’ll be paying.

 During the Autumn Budget 2017 it was announced that first-time buyers would be exempt from paying stamp duty for properties under £300,000.
 First-time buyers purchasing a property up to £500,000 will only need to pay 5% tax on the portion of the purchase price only.